Garabet Artin Davoudian: Career

 Dawud Pasha was the first to hold the office of mutasarrif (governor) of the newly created, semi-autonomous Ottoman administrative sub-division of Mount Lebanon Mutasarrifate in the aftermath of the 1860 civil conflict in Mount Lebanon and Damascus.

 Before his tenure as governor, he served as a diplomatic attaché in Berlin and Vienna.
 He was raised to the rank of vizier and appointed as mutasarrif in 1861.
 The appointment was supposed to last for 3 years, but it was prolonged for another 5 years.

-The appointment of a foreign mutasarrif caused widespread resentment in Mount Lebanon, particularly among Maronites feudal lords who contested their loss of power and influence.
+The appointment of a foreign mutasarrif caused widespread resentment in Mount Lebanon, particularly among Maronite feudal lords who contested their loss of power and influence.
 One of his major antagonists was Youssef Bey Karam, a local Maronite strongman who mounted a rebellion against the Ottomans from 1866 to 1867.

 Despite the animosity of the local population, Dawud Pasha was credited with implementing a fair rule.